fbpx

 Your basal metabolic rate (or BMR) burns 60-75% of the calories you need every day.
 If you can speed up your metabolism, you can also speed up weight loss.

-If you are constantly cold and had poor circulation in your hands and feet, it could be your metabolism telling you to eat.
 By reducing your body’s basal temperature, your body reserves energy.
 You can test your basal body temperature with a simple and cheap thermometer you can pick up at any drug store.
 To test, you take your temperature as soon as you wake up while still lying down every morning.
 This is a common practice for women who follow natural birth control options and chart their basal body temperatures.

-Ideally, your basal body temperature should be at or above 97.8.
 When I was charting my basal body temperature trying to get pregnant, I had some mornings when my temperature would be at 96 something… that is a slow metabolism.
 I was pretty thin at the time because I was on a caloric restrictive diet trying to sway for a girl.

 Metabolism is also important for your health.
 Life the Natural Way tells us that people with higher metabolism had fewer instances of illness.